 It is noted that the Fire Protection Association Australia website has a list of accredited bushfire consultants.
 Other local consultants/specialists (e.g. planning consultants, private building surveyors) will also be able to assist you.

-Further information and guidance about BMO requirements is located on the CFA and DTPLI websites.
-A full copy of the Wellington Planning Scheme and associated BMO clauses and maps can be located on the DTPLI website.
+Further information and guidance about BMO requirements is located on the CFA and DELWP websites.
+A full copy of the Wellington Planning Scheme and associated BMO clauses and maps can be located on the DELWP website.

 Other BMO/WMO Matters